Frequently Asked Questions.

 The National Telecommunications Commission (NTC) mandated all landline telephone providers in “02” area code covering the entire Metro Manila, the entire Rizal Province, Biñan, Laguna and Bacoor, Caviteto use 8-digit telephone number format by October 6, 2019, from the current 7-digit telephone number format.

 2. What is a PTE identifier?

-To facilitate the migration to an 8-digit telephone number format, the NTC has assigned a single digit Public Telecommunications Entity (PTE) Identifier to each landline telephone providers in the “02” area code.
+To facilitate the migration to an 8-digit telephone number format, the NTC has assigned a single-digit Public Telecommunications Entity (PTE) Identifier to each landline telephone provider in the “02” area code.
 This PTE Identifier will be added to the existing landline numbers to convert the telephone numbers of their current subscribers to 8-digit.

 For ETPI, NTC has assigned the PTE Identifier “5” to be prefixed to all existing 7-digit numbers.